Skip to main content

 In deciding what to finance, banks shape our future.
 The infrastructure they fund will exist for years to come: a new oil rig, a wind farm or a coal mine will provide our power for the next 20 to 30 years.
 Banks therefore have the power to lock us into a fossil fuel dependent future, or turn us towards a green transition.

-Fossil fuel projects, funded by these banks, are also having serious impacts today, not only by funding rising climates.
-The Banking on Climate Chaos report says,
+Fossil fuel projects, funded by these banks, are already having serious impacts, and as the Banking on Climate Chaos report says,

 Which banks are financing fossil fuels?

-Several big high street banks in the UK appear in the Banking on Climate Chaos report of the top 60 banks for fossil fuel financing.
-The report covers eight of the banking groups that appear in the our guides to ethical current accounts, savings and mortgages for example.
+Several big high street banks in the UK appear in the Banking on Climate Chaos report.
+The report covers eight of the banking groups that appear in our guides to ethical current accounts, savings and mortgages for example.

-Barclays is at number seven with $167 billion and is the biggest banker of fossil fuels in Europe.
+Barclays is at number ten with almost $100 billion since 2021, making it the biggest banker of fossil fuels in Europe.
+It increased its financing by nearly 60% in 2024 compared to the previous year.

 How much some banks are funding fossil fuels